Have TWO international ATM cards linked to your bank accounts all accessible by secure Internet Banking.

 I’ve left this one last as it’s so obvious – even to a dead cow.

-Simply, the exchange rates – usually – are worse and a commission – an extra fee may be imposed.
+Simply, the exchange rates – usually – are worse and they may impose a commission and an extra fee.
 Go to an ATM.

 Failing that, bite the bullet and exchange enough to get you thru the stress of being stuck, and then enjoy a drink or two!